The Rhodope – the Mountain of Orpheus

 The vegetation in the West Rhodope Mountain is preliminarily central European, and in the East part – Mediterranean and sub-Mediterranean.
 Forests in the mountain occupy an area of about 800,000 hectares, which is about 28% of the forests in the country.
 In the higher places they are preliminarily coniferous – fir tree (Abies), spruce (Picea), black pine (Pinus nigra), white pine (Pinus sylvestris), and in the lower places they are broadleaved – shaggy oak (Quercus pubescens Willd.), flowering-ash (Fraxinus ornus), juniper (J. oxycedrus L.), eastern oak (Fagus orientalis).
 Over 2,000 species of higher plants have been registered in the mountain.
 There are a lot of protected species, many herbs, and field flowers.
 One of the most interesting vegetation species is the Rhodope haberlea (Haberlea rhodopensis), which only grows here.
 A legend says that it appeared from the blood of Orpheus.
 Haberlea has the unique ability to return to life after it had been dried.

-The following species has also been registered in the mountain: 27 bat species, 40 small and large mammal species (European wolf, brown bear, common otter, etc.), 13 amphibian species and 30 reptile species.
+The following species have also been registered in the mountain: 27 bat species, 40 small and large mammal species (European wolf, brown bear, common otter, etc.), 13 amphibian species and 30 reptile species.

 According to the most famous legend, the mythical singer Orpheus was born in the Rhodope mountain.
 He was enchanting people and animals with his magical music.
 Another ancient saying tells about the Thracian king Hem and the queen Rhodope, who loved each other so much that they were calling each other with the godly names – Zeus and Hera.
 Gods got so angry at their insolence that they separated them and transformed them into distantly located mountains (the Balkan Mountain and the Rhodope mountain).
 These and other legends turned the Rhodope mountain into a place with special mysticism.
 The rock complex Perperikon is situated in the eastern part of the mountain.
 The temple of God Dionysus was situated at this exact place.
 It is also related to many legends.
 According to two of them, two prophecies which had come true had been said at the altar of this temple – one of them foretold the glory of Alexander of Macedonia as a world ruler, and the other one foretold the might of the first Roman emperor Gaius Julius Caesar Augustus.